fls-bioinformatics-core/genomics/solid2cluster/README.markdown

     --copy=COPY_PATTERN  copy primary data files to pwd from specific library where names match COPY_PATTERN, which should be of the form '<sample>/<library>'
+    --gzip=GZIP_PATTERN  make gzipped copies of primary data files in pwd from specific libraries where names match GZIP_PATTERN,
+                         which should be of the form '<sample>/<library>' --quiet              suppress warnings
+    --debug              turn on debugging output (nb overrides --quiet)

 build_analysis_dir.py